mwaugh0328/Create-Trade-Share-Matrix-JIE-SW-2014/README.md

 Then the file aggregate_drop.m makes some adjustments (either dropping or aggregating (e.g. China and Hong Kong) countries).
 This is also setup to take different cuts, e.g. only the top 30 countries.

-Finally the file construct_tradeshare.m constructs the trade share matrix.
+The file construct_tradeshare.m constructs the trade share matrix.
 Again this is organized so that each column is an importer, a row is an exporter.
 The sum down a column should (and does) equall one.

 The file output_data.xlsx has the country names, identifiers, and the output data used.

+Finallly, the file creates gravity variables and then outputs a data set that is usable in my companion code repository on [**Gravity Estiomation**](https://github.com/mwaugh0328/Gravity-Estimation)<br>